Desigining a product from scratch guide

 With the mass of insight calibrated and analyzed previously, product teams usually kick things off by doing some sort of product sketch that presents a vision of how the product will look.

-This can be done via physical drawings or most commonly wireframes.
+This can be done via physical drawings or, most commonly, wireframes.

 Low-fidelity wireframes are common since they provide the product design team (and consequently stakeholders and executives) with a basic representation of how the product will look.
 That way, any important changes can be made before moving on to the complete product.